gregoryhornyak/discord_bot/README.md

 ## Key Features

-- Running continuously (on AWS),
+- Running continuously (on AWS) ✅,
 - User can make guesses on:
-  - event,
+  - event ✅
-  - driver
+  - driver ✅
-- User can retrieve their guesses in form of a picture,
+- User can retrieve their guesses in form of a picture ✅
-- Access to official results,
+- Access to official results ✅
 - Evaluate user guesses based on results,
 - Inform clients on upcoming event date,
 - Working in DM as well,
 - Working parallelly, having multiple clients,
-- Logging each interaction.
+- Logging each interaction ✅

 ---